Excel vs Google Sheets for Dashboards

 - You want it accessible anywhere, on any device, with no install.

 - The data volumes are modest.
-For most SMB reporting, they will be.
+For most small-business reporting, they will be.

 When Excel wins

 - You're doing heavy calculation or modelling.
-Excel is still more powerful for complex formulas and large datasets.
+Excel is still more powerful for complex formulas and large datasets — its worksheet limits are an order of magnitude bigger than Google Sheets' 10-million-cell ceiling.

 - You need advanced formatting and polished, print-ready layouts.